 - You will also need a police report if you are to successfully pursue a claim against the at-fault driver for your own injuries and pain and suffering compensation.
 Just as with filing a claim with your own insurance company, a lawsuit for pain and suffering also requires showing that a car accident occurred and that the driver being sued was actually at-fault.
 Having these facts documented through a police report will make it much easier to bring a successful claim, especially if the at-fault driver decides later on to change his or her story.

-- In Michigan, the auto insurance companies may deny your claim or put your claim “under investigation” (which is a euphemism for eventually denying your claim anyway) for auto No-Fault insurance benefits without a police report on file.
+- In Michigan, the auto insurance companies may deny your claim or put your claim “under investigation” (which is a euphemism for eventually denying your claim anyway) for auto No-Fault insurance benefits without a report on file.
 This means you will potentially lose your right to No-Fault wage loss for up to three years, and coverage of your medical expenses and bills if you need medical treatment if you cannot prove that you were involved in a car accident.

-- This one is critical: if you are injured in a car crash caused by an uninsured driver – and remember 50% of drivers in Detroit are driving uninsured – or if you are injured by a driver with inadequate liability policy limits compared to the severity of your injuries, then your claims for “underinsured motorist” or “uninsured motorist” benefits could be denied if you haven’t filed a Michigan car accident police report.
-The reason is that uninsured and underinsured motorist coverage in Michigan are considered purely contractual, and if your auto insurance company conditions their UIM and UM benefits on their insured having filed a police report, that contractual provision will be upheld.
+- This one is critical: if you are injured in a crash caused by an uninsured driver – and remember 50% of drivers in Detroit are driving uninsured – or if you are injured by a driver with inadequate liability policy limits compared to the severity of your injuries, then your claims for “underinsured motorist” or “uninsured motorist” benefits could be denied if you haven’t filed a police report.
+The reason is that uninsured and underinsured motorist coverage in Michigan are considered purely contractual, and if your auto insurance company conditions their UIM and UM benefits on their insured having filed a report, that contractual provision will be upheld.
 Many insurance companies do have this contract language requiring a police report before filing a claim.
-If this is the case with your own insurance company, then even if you suffered a very serious crash-related injury, the lack of a filed police report could cost you your right to recover compensation for your injuries and pain and suffering from your car accident.
+If this is the case with your own auto insurance company, then even if you suffered a very serious crash-related injury, the lack of a filed report could cost you your right to recover compensation for your injuries and pain and suffering from your crash.